Mario10100MC/pearos-pkg/README.md

-# pearos-debrepo
+# pearos-pkg
-An Unofficial Repo of debian packages for pearOS(mainly the purpose of this is for debtapping or reinstallation)
+An Unofficial Repo of packages for pearOS(mainly the purpose of this is for debtapping or reinstallation)

 #### Links
 pearOS https://pearos.xyz